alphagov/verify-event-system-database-scripts/README.md

 ## Building the Image

-The image is automatically built and pushed the repository by the event system build pipeline for deployment to the AWS environments.
+The image is automatically built and pushed to the repository by the event system build pipeline for deployment to the AWS environments.

-For local testing, the image can be build using the `./build.sh` script.
+For local testing, the image can be built using the `./build.sh` script.

 ## Testing